6112-fa25/6112-fa25.github.io/_pages/project/phase_1.md

 ## Implementation Tips

-**Memory:** Don't worry about cleaning up memory in this phase—we'll add garbage collection later.
-If you know how to use smart pointers, you can use them for AST nodes and they'll handle memory management automatically.
-We'll cover smart pointers in recitation.
+For this phase, you do not have to worry about reclaiming memory; we will implement garbage collection in a later phase.
+However, if you're comfortable with smart pointers, you can use them to allocate AST nodes, as they will manage the memory for you.
+We will review smart pointers in recitation.

-**Start small:** Break this down into smaller pieces.
-Don't try to implement everything at once.
-Start with something simple like arithmetic expressions (you did this in 6.031 too).
-Build and test that first, then add more features gradually.
+Start small.
+This is true for every phase.
+Identify subtasks that you can complete end-to-end instead of trying to implement the entire phase for the entirety of MITScript.
+For example, in 6.031 you built an interpreter for arithmetic.
+MITScript has arithmetic as well and, therefore, you can check your understanding by implementing an end-to-end implementation of the phase for arithmetic (and whatever limited additional program constructs you need to get it through).
+For Phase 1, that means first developing a parser for just arithmetic to verify your understanding of the approach.

 [s3]: https://studentlife.mit.edu/s3
 [autograder]: {% link _pages/tutorials/autograder.md %}